dmcomm/dmcomm.github.io/pages/electrical.md

 [22K ACom transmits (zoomed in)](/images/scope/dm20_as22k_2ms.png).
 [1K ACom for comparison](/images/scope/dm20_as1k_2ms.png), still showing slight capacitive loading but not enough to be concerned about here.
 With the 22K, rise time 20%-80% is ~560us, fall time 1.0ms.
 As discussed above, the ACom's pull-down resistance is the lower one, and the V-Pet's 330K weak pull-up should not make that much difference, so this is the opposite of expected.
 Supposing 22K with 560us, capacitance would be ~18nF.

+## Xros Wars Mini

+Testing Shoutmon version.
+ACom supply voltage at 4.8V.

+Not connected: [zoomed out](/images/scope/xrosmini_open_20ms.png), [left](/images/scope/xrosmini_open1.png), [right](/images/scope/xrosmini_open2.png).
+Note that an inactive line is low for these!
+Peaks 2.8 V. Valleys 0V.
+Listening 0V.
+Initial pull-up 42ms.
+Start bit 11.2ms low, 5.6ms high.
+Bit one 1.3-1.4ms low, 4.1-4.2ms high (length 5.4-5.6ms).
+Bit zero 4.1-4.2ms low, 1.2-1.4ms high (length 5.3-5.6ms).
+After final bit, releases with a small capacitive decay.

+[1K across](/images/scope/xrosmini_1k.png).
+Peaks drop to 1.2V, so the pull-up is ~1K3.

+[With 22K ACom set to pull up](/images/scope/xrosmini_aur22k.png).
+(When the Mini is pulling down, the test point connects to 4.8V through 22K, and to ground through the Mini in parallel with 26K7.)
+Listening rises to 1.4V, so the weak pull-down is ~14K.
+Valleys rise to 0.3V, so the strong pull-down is ~~1K5.

+[With 10K ACom set to pull up](/images/scope/xrosmini_au10k_error.png).
+Listening rises to 2.0V and the Mini detects it (will not transmit).
+Threshold is between 1.4V and 2.0V.

+The following AComs are set to pull down when listening.

+3K6 ACom [transmits](/images/scope/xrosmini_asr3k6_1.png) and Mini [replies](/images/scope/xrosmini_asr3k6_2.png).
+This looks OK.
+Mini replies after 17ms.

+10K ACom [transmits](/images/scope/xrosmini_asr10k_1.png) and Mini [replies](/images/scope/xrosmini_asr10k_2.png).
+This looks OK.
+Mini replies after 18ms.

+22K ACom [transmits](/images/scope/xrosmini_as22k_noreply.png) and Mini ignores it.
+The peaks are probably below the voltage threshold.

+[22K ACom transmits (zoomed in)](/images/scope/xrosmini_as22k_1ms.png).
+[1K ACom for comparison](/images/scope/xrosmini_as1k_1ms.png), which is pretty much straight.
+With the 22K, rise time 20%-80% is ~120us, fall time ~100us, suggesting a capacitance of ~3nF.